robrichard/graphql-spec/spec/Section 6 -- Execution.md

           * Let {streamRecord} be the result of calling {CreateStreamRecord(label, initialCount, result, remainingItems, initialCount, fields, innerType, parentPath)}
           * Append {streamRecord} to {subsequentPayloads}.
           * Let {result} be {initialItems}.
-          * Exit For each loop.
+          * Exit for each loop.
     * If {result} is not a collection of values, throw a field error.
     * Let {innerType} be the inner type of {fieldType}.
     * Return a list where each list item is the result of calling